Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 Now, you should be able to delete a todo item from the list.

 That is all.
-We’ve built a working todolist with READ, CREATE and DESTROY methods.
+We’ve built a working todo list with READ, CREATE and DESTROY methods.

-You can find the working code on this [Github repo](https://github.com/deyemiobaa/rails_todolist).
+You can find the working code on this [Github repo](https://github.com/deyemiobaa/Rails_todolist).